 merchandise as shown below.

-You will need two forms to complete this application process:
+You will need these forms to complete this application process:

 FINALLY, send it to:

 Iron Butt Association, P.O.
 Box 9450, Naperville, IL 60567-9450 USA Please make your check payable in US funds to the "Iron Butt Association".
 Please note that we do not make any money on this ride, this is our approximate cost of administrating the SaddleSore and Bun Burner program.
 NOTE: If you are located outside the United States or Canada and obtaining a check in US Funds is difficult please send e-mail to firstname.lastname@example.org for possible alternate payment methods.